-On the flip side, there are great and organic rewards on offer for businesses that get it “right”.
-Record traffic figures, huge engagement with current and potential customers, outstanding brand evangelism and delighted customers with excellent and publicly visible support are just some of the great benefits of social media.
+On the flip side, there are tremendous and organic rewards on offer for businesses that get it “right.”
+Record traffic figures, massive engagement with potential customers, outstanding brand evangelism and delighted customers with publicly visible support are only some of the benefits of social media!

 In a rush?
-We’ve listed the eight top benefits of social media here, read on for more.
+We’ve listed the eight reasons why you should invest time and resources in social media marketing below, read on for more.

 - It’s the future (and the present)